mozmeao/platform-docs/docs/demos.md

 ```
 git push -f mozilla HEAD:mozorg-demo-1

-# Orif your remote is just called origin
+# Or if your remote is just called origin
 git push -f origin HEAD:mozorg-demo-1

 # Or to push a specific branch